 This summer as you reach for a snack to fuel your hike, bike, swim, picnic in the park, test out some of the ideas below.
 You will not only be making healthy choices for yourself, you will also be helping to sustain the environment for generations to come.

 - Try Equal Exchange raisins to quickly boost blood sugar in place of highly processed sports drinks, gels, goos and bars.
 San Diego State University researchers found those who consumed the same amount of quick-digesting carbohydrates from raisins or a sports gel 45 minutes prior to endurance exercise experienced a similar benefit in performance.

 - Toss together a DIY trail mix with your favorite combination of Equal Exchange nuts and dried fruits.

-- Make your own cashew butter or almond butter, smear it on an Equal Exchange rice cake and top with slices of an Equal Exchange banana.
+- Make your own cashew butter or almond butter, smear it on a rice cake and top with slices of an Equal Exchange banana.
 I love mine with a dash of cinnamon.

 - Cook up some homemade granola bars.